jayrbolton/ui-system-proto-tmp/README.md

 counter.update({count: -1}) // throws TypeError
 ```

-As with `.types`, you will probably only want this in your dev environment.
-Wrap the call to `.constraints` in a conditional that checks whether you are in the dev environment.
+As with `.types`, you will probably only want this in your dev environment or your test suite.

 # dom